Ravenden, Arkansas

 Ravenden is a town in Lawrence County, Arkansas, United States.
 The population was 470 at the 2010 census.
 The town is in the valley of the Spring River along U.S. Highway 63 and the Burlington-Northern Railroad.

 History

+The area was first settled by Americans in 1858, but did not see any major economic development until 1883, when the Kansas City, Fort Scott and Memphis Railroad built their main line through the area.
+A post office was established in 1891, and the town formally incorporated ten years later.

 The community building, still in use, was dedicated in 1960.
 Ray Ellis was mayor at that time.

-The Frisco Railroad was bought out by, and merged with, the Burlington-Northern Railroad in 1980.
+Return to the Land (RTTL), an ethnically exclusive (Identitarian) organization seeking to build communities solely open to those of European descent, owns 160 acres near Ravenden as part of its flagship development.
+As of July 2025, the community is home to 40 inhabitants.

 Geography

 Ravenden is located in the northwest corner of Lawrence County at 36°14′2″N 91°15′7″W (36.233972, -91.251911).
 U.S. Highways 62, 63, and 412 run concurrently through the north side of the town, leading northwest 16 mi to Hardy and southeast 5 mi to Imboden.
 Arkansas Highway 90 leads north from Ravenden 6 mi to Ravenden Springs.

 According to the United States Census Bureau, the town of Ravenden has a total area of 5.5 km2, of which 0.03 km2, or 0.58%, are water.
 The Spring River, a southeast-flowing tributary of the Black River, flows through the southern part of the town.